-The question that Rüttgers focused on during his time abroad is highly relevant to the coastal region near Pohang on the Sea of Japan: How do typhoons move, and how can we predict how severe they will be?
-The coasts of the Korean Peninsula and the neighboring countries of China, Taiwan, and Japan are severely affected by these Pacific hurricanes, which are becoming stronger and more destructive all the time due to global warming.
+The question that Rüttgers focused on during his time abroad is highly relevant to the coastal region near Pohang: How do typhoons move, and how can we predict how severe they will be?
+The coasts of the Korean Peninsula, bordering the East Sea, and and the neighboring countries of China, Taiwan, and Japan are severely affected by these Pacific hurricanes, which are becoming stronger and more destructive all the time due to global warming.

-Rüttgers’ task was to write an algorithm that learns from satellite data and flow simulation data while incorporating parameters such as the sea surface temperature, air pressure, and wind speed.
+Rüttgers’ task at the Flow Physics and Engineering Laboratory (FPE) of the Pohang University was to write an algorithm that learns from satellite data and flow simulation data while incorporating parameters such as the sea surface temperature, air pressure, and wind speed.
 Predictions are currently still being made using simulations that require huge processing times and expensive hardware.
 The learning involved in artificial intelligence methods, on the other hand, only requires significant effort on a once-off basis.
 The simulations based on these methods can then be created in real time—at low cost and without supercomputers.
 The incredible speed at which predictions can be made using the new algorithm is especially advantageous when it comes to issuing warnings at the right time and saving lives in the process.

 In February 2019, Rüttgers and his wife returned to Germany with their daughter, who was born in South Korea.
 And he brought his master’s degree and a wealth of insights into artificial intelligence methods with him.
 Back at home, this enabled him to get started in a new research field at the Institute of Aerodynamics at RWTH Aachen.
 Rüttgers now conducts bio-fluid mechanics research, which looks at flows in artificial organs and implants such as artificial heart valve prostheses and blood pumps, as well as flows in the human body in general, for example in the airways.